 Importantly we also found considerable variability in scanning rates among hospitals, which ranged from 15.4% (medium sized district general hospital) to 44.3% (large teaching hospital), and cannot be explained by differences in case mix.
 This variability is most likely to represent the availability of emergency CT scanning at each site, individual Trust pathways and policies and individual clinician decision making.
 These are the factors that need most to be addressed if we are to ensure appropriate used of CT scanning.

 There are a few limitations which should be considered when interpreting the findings of this work.
 Firstly, we used pseudonymised SuS data which allowed us to search a regional dataset to identify 4,183 patients admitted to hospital with seizures over a 3-year period.
-Whilst the sample size is large, we did not have access to clinical case notes, and were unable to assess the appropriateness of emergency CT scan requests.
+Whilst the sample size is large, we did not have access to clinical case notes, and were unable to evaluate the clinical decision-making process and assess whether this was guideline compliant.
+We were therefore unable to assess the appropriateness of emergency CT scan requests on an individual patient basis.
 Despite this, our results are likely to underestimate the true proportion of patients undergoing emergent CT head scanning given our use of OPCS data which relies on correct coding and translation from patient notes into the SuS database.
 Thirdly, the region studied represents a more deprived area of the UK, it is possible that engagement with medical services and relative use of inpatient and outpatient neuroimaging may differ in other areas in the UK.

 Call for change

+Firstly, we propose that patients with epilepsy under neurology follow-up have individualised treatment plans and are educated as to when is appropriate and necessary to present to the ED.
+This may limit ED attendance to only when is necessary and resultantly lead to reduced exposure to investigations which may not be required.

-revious research has demonstrated that clinicians less familiar with a patient’s background are more likely to order emergency CT head scans in patients who present with seizures .[21]
+Secondly, previous research has demonstrated that clinicians less familiar with a patient’s background are more likely to order emergency CT head scans in patients who present with seizures .[21]
 It is possible that high rates of CT head scanning observed in our analysis in patients already under active neurology follow-up can be in part explained by a lack of access to information about previous investigations and diagnoses.
 At present, data regarding diagnoses and clinical history are frequently not available early in a patient’s admission to hospital in the UK, especially when admitted out of working hours.
 We propose a call for increased healthcare data sharing within and across local regions, so that clinicians can make better informed decisions regarding the initial management of patients who present acutely to hospital with seizures.
 This should reduce the number of unnecessary scans performed in this patient group and lead to improved patient outcomes and improved resource utilisation.

 Further research